vindennl48/BinPacker/README.md

+`This Repository is No Longer Active`

-# BinPacker
+># BinPacker
-A program to fit the maximum number of maximum value rectangles within a fixed space.
+>A program to fit the maximum number of maximum value rectangles within a fixed space.